dhamaker/ux-test-patterns/interactive/inputs/input-advanced-html.md

  * Consistent validation matching needs close integration between  publishing and form validation applications so front-end matches back-end instructions.

-## Notes
+## Design Intent
-* Must have server-side validation.
+* Given server-side validation; all web forms must have server-side validation.
 This is the starting point for user experience.
+* Use native HTML forms per 5.2 Standards: with HTML only, no javascript, no custom CSS.
+Older user agents should degrade gracefully.
-* Client-side validation should be used as progressive enhancement and guidance, not as data validation; it's function is to enhance the user experience, speed completion, reduce negative 'error' flows,  and increase conversions.
+* Client-side validation is for progressive enhancement and guidance, not as data validation; it's function is to enhance the user experience, speed completion, reduce negative 'error' flows,  and increase conversions.
 Forms can be easily hacked to bypass native validation and javascript enhancements.
-* Use HTML 5.2 forms.
-Older user agents should degrade gracefully.

-## Input Attributes.
+### Input Attributes
 Help with proactive and reactive messaging.
 Older user agents should ignore them and use the basic validation experiece (server-side)

 * <code>maxlength</code>